jmwerner/Stats-Illustrations/README.md

 Stats-Illustrations
 ===================

-Scripts used in statistics classes for visualizations/illustrations
+Scripts used in teaching statistics classes for visualizations/illustrations

 ----